lynchmaniac/poilight/README.md

 # POILIGHT
 [![Build Status](https://travis-ci.org/lynchmaniac/poilight.svg?branch=master)](https://travis-ci.org/lynchmaniac/poilight)

-Poilight is a wrapper of POI to accellerate the generation of Excel's files.
+Poilight is a wrapper of POI to accelerate the generation of Excel's files.

 ## Generate a simple File
 The principle of poilight is to simply manage Excel spreadsheets.
 It's simple tables corresponding to the output of your Java applications.
 You must set a complete full path for your file and fill some data.
 For that, you can use the Table object, see the next chapter.